Dalymount Park: Council purchase and proposed groundshare

-Dublin City Council announced in March 2015 that it would purchase Dalymount Park in a deal including the taking back of Tolka Park which it has been leasing to Shelbourne F.C.
-The council completed the purchase in June 2015 for €3.8million.
-It was hoped that Bohemians and Shelbourne would become joint sub-tenants to the Football Association of Ireland at Dalymount, and that the ground could be redeveloped.
+Bohemians announced in March 2015 that Dublin City Council would pay the balance of the debt owed to Zurich (€3.4M) and take ownership of Dalymount Park.
+The council completed the purchase in June 2015 for €3.8 million.
+The council's plan was to lease a redeveloped Dalymount to the Football Association of Ireland, who would in turn agree a groundshare with both Bohemians and Shelbourne F.C.
+As part of the plan, Shelbourne would need to surrender their lease on Tolka Park to the city council, who held the freehold (i.e., the land underneath the stadium).
+Tolka Park would then be demolished for housing to help the council recoup their investment.
 It was proposed that Bohemians, the council and the stadium would emerge from the deal "debt-free".
 The Dalymount deal went ahead despite issues with the Tolka Park acquisition.

 While it was announced in October 2016 that Shelbourne FC would be moving in, by February 2022, Shelbourne proposed the purchase of Tolka Park, and the cancellation of the plan to share Dalymount.

 Council redevelopment proposals

 In October 2018, the council published plans for the redevelopment of the stadium into a 6,000-seater UEFA Category 3 facility.
 The council had published preliminary plans in 2016 to demolish and rebuild Dalymount on a phased basis at a cost of €20 million.
 The work was contingent on works on the neighbouring Phibsborough Shopping Centre site, which was controlled by the National Asset Management Agency.
 A related deal was concluded in February 2019.
 It was suggested that Bohemians and Shelbourne would need to play elsewhere during redevelopment.
 Government funding of €900,000 was announced in February 2020, with Bohs set to play in Tolka Park.
 Tolka Park may remain in operation according to Dublin City Council.

-As of mid-2022, the development plans had not progressed, and "scaled back" options were under consideration by the council, "amid rising cost concerns".

-In August 2022 demolition of the Connaught Street Stand began.

-In October 2022, the council published its updated redevelopment plans, with a proposed capacity of 7,880, and a completion date of 2026.
+By mid-2022, the development plans had not progressed, and "scaled back" options were under consideration by the council, "amid rising cost concerns".
+Even so, demolition of the Connaught Street Stand went ahead in August.
+In October 2022, the council published its updated redevelopment plans, with a proposed capacity of 7,880 and a completion date of 2026.

+In February 2024, Dublin City Council approved a grant of €40 million for the redevelopment of the stadium to a capacity of 8,000, with the club hoping to complete construction by the 2027 season.
+In November 2024, the project was awarded a €25 million sports capital grant.

+In September 2025, the Phibsborough Shopping Centre was acquired by Dublin property company Twinlite Real Estate.
+The future of the shopping centre is linked to the planned redevelopment of Dalymount Park.
+Twinlite did not outline a timeline for construction, but said further details of its proposal for Phibsboro Shopping Centre would follow in due course.

+In November 2025, Dublin City Council approved the borrowing of €34million to get the project underway.